Pruning and trimming is one of the most important aspects of maintaining long-lasting healthy trees and shrubs.

 |Large Trees||Over 40ft tall||Maple, Sycamore, Oak, Pine, Spruce, Birch||Plant 50 feet away from power lines.|

-Once a tree is within 10 feet of a power line tree companies must complete a line drop before trimming or removing the tree.
-Line drops are completed by the local power company (In our area: Dominion/Pepco) but typically coordinated by the tree company you are using for a fee.
+Once a tree is within 10 feet of a power line, tree service companies will complete a line drop.
+For safety purposes, this must be done before work can begin.
+Line drops are completed by the local power company, but are typically coordinated by your tree service company.

-Depending on which line is near the tree, you or your neighbor may not have access to electricity during the tree work or for some time after.
-However, local power companies in Northern VA & DC guarantee that power will be turned back on the same day.
+Depending on which line is near the tree, you or your neighbor may lose access to electricity.
+But rest assured; local power companies in Northern VA & DC guarantee that power will be turned back on the same day.

 For the safety of all homeowners and their families, we strongly urge you to hire a licensed, accredited, and insured tree company.